AdobeDocs/commerce-frontend-core/src/pages/guide/css/quickstart/compilation-mode.md

 If you are using server-side compilation mode, you must [clean generated static view files](../../caching.md#clean-static-files).
 Continue to the next section to learn how to use Grunt to automate this process.

-## Using server-side compilation mode with Grunt
+## Server-side compilation mode with Grunt

 1. Navigate to your theme directory and create a `web/css/source/_extend.less` file.
 1. Install Grunt and register your theme as described in [Installing and configuring Grunt](../../tools/grunt.md).